Order of World Scouts: History

 Francis Vane's winter home was in Bagni di Lucca, Italy in the Apennine Mountains.
-Vane started a troop at a local school which spread the ideals of the Scouting movement and the backing of the Catholic Church.
+Vane started a troop at a local school which spread the ideals of the Scout Movement and the backing of the Catholic Church.
 On July 12, 1910, an official launch of the Italian Boy Scouts at the Lawn Tennis Club in Bagni, followed with a royal inspection on November 6, 1910, at by King Victor Emmanuel with the co-founders of a troop of 30 boys.
 The royal inspection led to the patronage of the Italy King for the organization with the King becoming president of the Italian movement.
 For Rome organizer, Prince Di Cassano was appointed to the position.
 Initially, the REI had a long 10-point Scout Oath, but was replaced in 1911 with a shorter 9-point oath.

 With World War I and other absence of Vane, the IBS ended in 1914 with many of the troops joining the National Explorers Youth Corps.